belarte/git-tutorial/sections/branching.md

 If you want to switch back to an old commit and start committing from there, you need to create a branch form this point.

-To create a branch, you need the `-c` option.
+To create a branch with `switch`, you need the `-c` option.
 This will either create a branch at the current commit, or create a branch at the given reference or commit.
 This allows you to go back in time and avoid the *detached HEAD* state.

 Remember that references are by default local only, you will need to push them if you want to share them. this is done with the `push` command, exactly as we saw for tags.
 Once the local branch is pushed for the first time and thus